jmdevy/jmdevy.github.io/_drafts/2024-12-21-Simulating-3D-Golf-Ball-Trajectory.markdown

 ## *Coordinate system*
-First, a coordinate system should be defined:
+A coordinate system should be defined so we're on the same page:

 <center>
     <div id="axesDiv" style="width:min-content; height:min-content; position:relative">
     </div>
 </center>

-This is mostly just important for defining the y-axis as the up/down or the axis gravity will act in.
+This is mostly important for defining the y-axis as the up/down or the axis where gravity acts.

 <br>